aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 Profile the Model
 ~~~~~~~~~~~~~~~~~

-We can use the `PyTorch
+Use the `PyTorch
 Profiler <https://pytorch.org/docs/stable/profiler.html>`__ to identify
 which operators contribute the most to the model’s runtime on CPU.
-Ideally, we can compile these compute intensive operators onto Inf1 for
+Ideally, you can compile these compute intensive operators onto Inf1 for
 accelerated inference.

 .. code:: ipython3